agontechne/configs-arch/README.md

 configs-arch
 ============

-Base onfiguration files for Archlinux
+Base onfiguration files for Archlinux install Functional, but needs some updates to remove a bit of cruft